vibbits/gentle-hands-on-python/dodona/reading-exercises/functions/description/description.en.md

 # This mental model also works for passing variables as arguments:
 my_var = 7
 my_square(my_var)
-# Once again, Python places the value in the "my_var" box into the variable or box called nnumber.
+# Once again, Python places the value in the "my_var" box into the variable or box called number.
 ```

 The next substitution step is to replace everywhere we see the name "my_var" with its definition: `7`.